EmGarr/kerod/README.md

 Many ideas have been based on [google object detection](https://github.com/tensorflow/models/tree/master/research/object_detection), [tensorpack](https://github.com/tensorpack/tensorpack/tree/master/examples/FasterRCNN) and [mmdetection](https://github.com/open-mmlab/mmdetection).

+## Warning

+- I need to fix the documentation build
+- I need to switch from travis to circle ci

 ## Features

 - As powerful and concise as Keras